-An important aspect of our discretionary investment management services includes the selection of brokerdealers, as well as automated trading platforms ("ATPs"), for the execution of Client transactions.
+An important aspect of our discretionary investment management services includes the selection of brokerdealers.
 It is our policy to seek to obtain best execution on Client transactions and to execute client trades on the most advantageous terms reasonably available under the circumstances.
 Best execution is not limited solely to the consideration of the lowest available price or commission rate.
 For example, complicated high volume transactions in securities, derivatives, or other investments require a broker-dealer with a higher level of competence and infrastructure to help ensure Client transactions are executed without error, delay or needless expense.
-As a result, in seeking to obtain best execution, we take into account a number of factors and criteria, based on information available at the time, including but not limited to price of the security; any mark-up or mark-down on the security; any commission paid to the broker-dealer (including, as relevant to a particular Wrap Program, the extent to which the Wrap Program fee includes commissions or commission equivalents when executed through the Sponsor or a designated broker-dealer while transactions executed away from the Sponsor or the Sponsor's designated broker-dealer may incur these and other expenses) or fees charged by the ATP (such as access or transaction fees) similar to commissions or mark-ups; the speed and likelihood of execution within a desired time frame; characteristics of the instrument, including liquidity and the nature of the order; market conditions; the ability and willingness of a broker-dealer or ATP to execute in desired volumes; settlement considerations; responsiveness; the ability of a broker-dealer or ATP to act on a confidential basis; the ability of a broker-dealer or ATP to act with minimal market effect; the creditworthiness of a broker-dealer or ATP in relation to risk created by the transaction; the level and experience of operational coordination between the broker-dealer or ATP and PIMCO; the willingness and ability of the broker-dealer to make a market in particular securities; the broker-dealer's or ATP's reputation for ethical and trustworthy behavior; infrastructure; the willingness of a broker-dealer to commit capital to a particular transaction; the market knowledge of the broker-dealer; the ability of a broker-dealer to execute difficult transactions in unique and/or complex securities; available methods of execution, including execution venues (such as ATPs); the ability of a broker to execute on an automated basis; the adequacy and reliability of recordkeeping; whether the broker-dealer or ATP treats PIMCO fairly in resolving disputes; any contractual arrangements with the broker-dealer or ATP; whether the broker-dealer can provide access to underwritten offerings and secondary markets; under appropriate circumstances, the availability of research and brokerage services provided by the broker-dealer; client guidelines, including broker limitations; and other considerations relevant to the execution of an order.
-In addition, we periodically and systematically review the execution performance of the broker-dealers and ATPs we use to execute Client trades.
+As a result, in seeking to obtain best execution, we take into account a number of factors and criteria, based on information available at the time, including but not limited to price of the security; any mark-up or markdown on the security; any commission paid to the broker-dealer (including, as relevant to a particular Wrap Program, the extent to which the Wrap Program fee includes commissions or commission equivalents when executed through the Sponsor or a designated brokerdealer while transactions executed away from the Sponsor or the Sponsor's designated broker-dealer may incur these and other expenses); the speed and likelihood of execution within a desired time frame: characteristics of the instrument, including liquidity and the nature of the order; market conditions; the ability and willingness of a broker-dealer to execute in desired volumes; settlement considerations; responsiveness; the ability of a broker-dealer to act on a confidential basis; the ability of a broker-dealer to act with minimal market effect; the creditworthiness of a broker-dealer in relation to risk created by the transaction; the level and experience of operational coordination between the broker-dealer and PIMCO; the willingness and ability of the broker-dealer to make a market in particular securities; the broker-dealer's reputation for ethical and trustworthy behavior; infrastructure; the willingness of a broker-dealer to commit capital to a particular transaction; the market knowledge of the broker-dealer; the ability of a broker-dealer to execute difficult transactions in unique and/or complex securities; available methods of execution, including execution venues; the ability of a broker to execute on an automated basis; the adequacy and reliability of recordkeeping, whether the broker-dealer treats PIMCO fairly in resolving disputes; any contractual arrangements with the broker-dealer, whether the broker-dealer can provide access to underwritten offerings and secondary markets; under appropriate circumstances, the availability of research and brokerage services provided by the broker-dealer; client guidelines, including broker limitations; and other considerations relevant to the execution of an order.
+In addition, we periodically and systematically review the execution performance of the broker-dealers we use to execute Client trades.